Robustness Measures in Distributionally Robust Optimization: Examples

 We begin by looking at the distribution of the cost under the SAA solution to determine whether there is a need for sensitivity control.
 Figure \ref{fig:hist_cost} shows that the resulting cost distribution has a long right tail, meaning that the expected cost is sensitive to errors in tail probabilities.
 It follows that we should choose an uncertainty set in the DRO problem that has a WCS that depends on the right tail.
 From Table \ref{table:summary}, all uncertainty sets seem reasonable except for the ``budgeted" uncertainty set which has a sensitivity that penalizes the left tail but does not depend on the right.
 For this experiment, we select the modified $\chi^2$-uncertainty set.

 Figure \ref{fig:hist_chi2} shows the cost distribution under the solution of a DRO problem with a modified $\chi^2$-uncertainty set with $\varepsilon=1.7$.
-As expected, the DRO solution shrinks the right tail, though this comes at the cost of a ``wider body" and a larger expected cost.
+As expected, the DRO solution shrinks the right tail, which comes at the cost of a ``wider body" and a larger expected cost.
 Nevertheless, it reduces the sensitivity (standard deviation) as desired.
-The optimal order quantity for the $\chi^2$-deviation measure ($x(\varepsilon)=44$) is larger than for SAA ($x(0)=24$).
+The optimal order quantity for the modified $\chi^2$-uncertainty set ($x(\varepsilon)=44$) is larger than for SAA ($x(0)=24$).

 To highlight the importance of the uncertainty set on the DRO solution, Figure \ref{fig:hist_budgeted} shows the cost distribution for the DRO solution with a budgeted uncertainty set ($\varepsilon=0.45$).
 In this case, the DRO solution shrinks the left-tail of the cost distribution which corresponds to reducing the sensitivity, $\mathbb{E}_{\mathsf{p}}(\mathsf{f})-\min(\mathsf{f})$, of the budgeted uncertainty set.
-While this reduces sensitivity to perturbations in left-tail probabilities, it increases the length of the right tail which magnifies the sensitivity to errors to left and right tail probabilities in the SAA solution.
-The optimal order quantity with budgeted uncertainty ($x(\varepsilon)= 18$) is smaller than the SAA solution ($x(0)=24$), reflecting the different sensitivity measures in the underlying multi-objective problem.
-(It was larger ($x(\varepsilon)=44$) with the $\chi^2$-uncertainty set).
+While this reduces sensitivity to perturbations in left-tail probabilities, it increases the length of the right tail which magnifies the sensitivity to errors in right tail probabilities.
+From the perspective of the modified $\chi^2$ uncertainty set, a ``robust" solution obtained using budgeted uncertainty is less robust than the SAA solution.
+The optimal order quantity with budgeted uncertainty ($x(\varepsilon)= 18$) is smaller than the SAA solution ($x(0)=24$).
+It was larger ($x(\varepsilon)=44$) with the modified $\chi^2$ uncertainty set.
+This example shows that a decision is only robust {\it with respect to an uncertainty set}, and that the DRO solution with respect to one uncertainty set can be less robust than the nominal solution under another uncertainty set.
+The choice of uncertainty set should align with the sensitivity measure the DM would like to reduce.

-Figure \ref{fig:frontier-mean_chi2} shows the mean--sensitivity frontier generated by solutions of the DRO problem with a $\chi^2$ uncertainty set.
+Figure \ref{fig:frontier-mean_chi2} shows the mean--sensitivity frontier generated by solutions of the DRO problem with a modified $\chi^2$ uncertainty set.
 If $\varepsilon=0.114$ in the DRO problem, sensitivity is $190$, a reduction of $7.7\%$ from its value of $211$ under the SAA solution; expected cost is $-10.3$, an increase of $22\%$ from its minimum of $-13.2$.
-As with multi-objective problems in general, there is no ``correct" choice of $\varepsilon$; it depends on the decision maker and the context of the application.
+As with any tradeoff, there is no ``correct" choice of $\varepsilon$; it depends on the decision maker and the context of the application.